Max Bemis: Writing

 Bemis has been writing comics since 2013, when he announced a four-part limited series, Polarity, published by Boom!
 Studios.
 The story follows a hero, Tim Woods, who suffers from bipolar disorder and the trade paperback featured an exclusive acoustic four song EP composed and recorded specifically as a companion to the graphic novel.
 Fox optioned the right to create this story into a TV series.
-In 2013, Marvel Comics invited him as a guest writer on A+X #14.
+In 2013, Marvel Comics invited him as a guest writer on A+X No. 14 to write a story about Magneto and Superior Spider-Man teaming up against M.O.D.O.K. and A.I.M.
 In 2015, Boom!
 Studios announced an ongoing comic series called, Evil Empire, which is about a complicated relationship between a musician and aspiring politician.
 In 2015 he teamed up with Logan Faerber for his third comic series, Oh, Killstrike.
 Also in 2015, he wrote a five-issue miniseries for Marvel Comics, X-Men: Worst X-Man Ever, first published weekly in January and February 2016, later published into a trade paperback.
-He also wrote two arcs of Crossed: Badlands for Avatar Press and an adaptation of Atari's Centipede for Dynamite Entertainment.
+He also wrote two arcs of Crossed: Badlands for Avatar Press and an adaptation of Atari's Centipide for Dynamite Entertainment.

-In July 2016, Marvel Comics announced a new five-issue series starring Foolkiller, written by Bemis.
-Issue #1 was released in November 2016, continuing through the March release of issue #5.
-Bemis penned the Marvel Legacy reboot of Moon Knight in 2018.
+In July 2016, Marvel Comics announced a new five-issue series starring Foolkiller, written by Bemis and art by Dalibor Talajic & Jose F. Marzan, Jr. Issue No. 1 was released in November 2016, continuing through the March release of issue No. 5.
+Bemis penned the Marvel Legacy reboot of Moon Knight in 2017, covering issues #188-200 with artists Jacen Burrows and Paul Davidson.

 Personal life

 Bemis said as a teen that he had been diagnosed with bipolar disorder, which he gave as the reason he has self-medicated with drugs, primarily marijuana.
-He experienced one manic episode while making the album ...Is a Real Boy.
+He experienced a manic episode while making the album ...Is a Real Boy.

-Bemis has what he calls a "new age, metaphysical view" about religion, and considers himself "a Jew who is also a Christian."
+Bemis has what he calls a "new age, metaphysical view" about religion, and considers himself "a Jew who is also a Christian".
+He came out as bisexual in 2018.

-Bemis is married to musician Sherri DuPree Bemis.
+Bemis was married from 2009-2025 to musician Sherri DuPree.
 In February 2013, Bemis announced the birth of their daughter, Lucy Jean.
-A second child, daughter Coraline Mae Bemis, was born in February 2015.
+A second child, Coraline Mae Bemis, was born in February 2015.
 Their third child, son Charles Hanley Bemis, was born in April 2018.
 On April 6, 2020, Max's birthday, their fourth child Ellis Ray Shifra Bemis was born.
 Their fifth child, Aurora Lane Kim Bemis, was born July 4, 2021.